drpoxx/pygame_experiment/README.md

 Difficult to handle collisions in pygame.
 Detection works but direction is always unclear.
 Workaround is to seperate the x and y movement.

 It is easier to handle collisions in the level than in the player.

+### Animations

+Change multiple images very fast, or loop through a list of images.